Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 KPPA’s activities are limited and include playing roles as supervisor, coordinator, connector, and caretaker of the company interests, conducting market research, and monitoring sales in Indonesia.
 Notably, KPPA cannot generate revenue or pursue sales and purchase transactions.

-• Designation letter and Articles of Association from the foreign company to be represented.
+• Designation letter and Articles of Association from the foreign company must be represented.

 • Photocopies of ID cards for Indonesians or passports for foreign representatives.